ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 }
 ```

-Such signal descriptions can be condensed down into a simplified description strings, for the specific use-case of representing / generating signal icons: `BAL[Nf=true,ralen30=true]+BAPR[Nf=true,distant=false]`
+Such signal descriptions can be condensed down into a simplified description string, for the specific use-case of representing / generating signal icons: `BAL[Nf=true,ralen30=true]+BAPR[Nf=true,distant=false]`

 ### Loading Signal Parameters